-Ms. Eckles also has experience conducting transactional due diligence and advising corporate clients on M&A and capital markets transactions from an anti-corruption compliance perspective.
+Ms. Eckles also has experience conducting transactional due diligence and advising corporate clients on M&A and capital markets transactions from an anti-corruption perspective.